Psychological exam sought for N.C. man accused of threatening to kill Biden

 Reeves also is charged with two counts of interstate communications with intent to injure, which have a maximum combined punishment of 10 years in prison and a $500,000 fine; and with influencing a federal official by threat, which comes with up to 10-year prison sentence and a $250,000 fine.

-Reeves remained in custody at the Mecklenburg County Jail on Saturday, where he has been held since his Feb.
+Reeves remained in custody at the Mecklenburg County Jail, where he has been held since his Feb.
 5 arrest.

 In his motion, Tate wrote that when he first met Reeves, the lawyer "immediately sensed a mental disconnect and some form of psychosis to be exhibited by Mr. Reeves."